How many UCEDDs are there and where are they located?

 · Building cultural competence across the DD network; and

-· Increasing the number of people from under-represented groups and disadvantaged backgrounds who would benefit from AIDD-supported programs.
+· Increasing the number of people from under-represented groups and disadvantaged backgrounds who would benefit from OIDD-supported programs.

 Their work is found on the Diversity & Inclusion Toolkit.
 The Toolkit serves as a foundation for a national effort to enhance diversity, inclusion, and cultural and linguistic competence; cultivate partnerships; respond to increasingly diverse communities across the country; and develop strategies for continuing efforts to better serve diverse populations.

 In 1963, President John F. Kennedy signed an Act (Title 1, Part B of Public Law 88-164) into law, which established 19 university-based centers focused on intellectual disability research.
 Over time, changes and improvement led to the current Developmental Disabilities Assistance and Bill of Rights Act (DD Act).
 The DD Act makes sure that individuals with developmental disabilities and their families participate and have access to needed community services, individualized supports, and other forms of assistance that promote self-determination, independence, productivity and integration and inclusion in all parts of the community life.
 The DD Act authorizes the UCEDDs as part of the DD Network.